 You will also discover in minute detail how to set up one of the most reliable cost-effective hybrid electricity system for your house.
 We’ll show you what batteries to get for storage, what type of controller, cables, inverter… everything you need and how to set them up for maximum efficiency.

 For the last 40 years, a wire from the power grid has never been connected to a home in which we’ve lived.

 Using this inexpensive hybrid system we developed and perfected over the years, you’ll have an ultra-reliable source of power with no worries of any future price increases, outages from downed wires or deliberate attacks to the grid.
 Or, you can opt to sell the excess power back to the utility company if you choose to remain connected to the grid, making money off them instead of the other way around.

 You will also find out how to make an automated 24-hour bio insect control system.
 Instead of using pesticides, you can grow all your produce organically by making a small swallow or bluebird house and a bat shelter.

 They’ll take turns getting rid of the pests for you.

-A bat can eat an astonishing 4,000 insects a night and a bluebird around 1000 bugs a day including cabbage worms, whiteflies, aphids, earwigs, grasshoppers, various beetles and grubs!
+A bat can eat an astonishing 4,000 insects a night and a bluebird around 1000 bugs a day including cabbage worms, whiteflies, aphids, earwigs, grasshoppers, cucumber, various beetles and grubs!